mathcodes/SuperPantryBuddy/README.md

 	Dissatisfaction with google’s recipe search results

 ### User Story
 	A user on a ketogenic diet, craving a thai dish may have to read through dozens of recipes in google results.
 With SPB, that search is done in seconds after entering their ingredients on hand

-## Technologies Used
+## Technologies

   - Spoonacular API
   - Mongoose